 In general, these effects tend to become enhanced as more alcohol is ingested.
 While they can be dangerous enough for people on their own, these effects can be even more significant for drivers.

 Being negligent and ignoring the dangers of drinking and driving can have a major impact on other drivers, and their families.
-People who have been injured in a drunk driving accident may find it of benefit to discuss their case with an attorney to learn more about their rights and options.
+People who have been injured in a drunk driving accident may find it of benefit to discuss their case with an auto accident attorney in Kansas City to learn more about their rights and options.